-Can an employer force a radical change to working hours such as a switch from day shift to night shift?
-Perhaps you’ve been asked to change from a day shift pattern to working nights and aren’t sure how to say no?
+Can an employer force a radical change to your shifts such as a switch from days to night shifts?
 Our guide will advise on the laws surrounding shift changes, and how to speak with your employer to navigate this delicate situation.

 Being Asked to Change From Day Shift to Night Shift